simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The motor road to Srinagar through Murree has been so often described that I need not dwell too long on this portion of our journey.
 It is one of the finest motor roads in the world, and the scenery is at times magnificent.
 Rising gradually, at Murree the road reaches the altitude of some seven thousand feet above sea level.

 We spent the night in the resthouse at Garhi, a small village on Kashmir territory at an altitude of 2,628 feet.
-In the evening we admired the Mohammedan festival of Bakr-Id, when the whole countryside was acclaiming the advent of the spring.
+In the evening we admired the Mohammedan festival of *Bakr-Id*, when the whole countryside was acclaiming the advent of the spring.
 Flaming circles of men brandishing torches were moving about the hillside on the opposite river bank, and above them towered the somber silhouettes of the mountains.
 An unforgettable picture of Indian spring!

 Next morning brought us to Uri, a picturesque village and fort situated at an altitude of 4,370 feet.
 The mountain landscape near Uri was of outstanding beauty; patches of snow intensified the deep blue coloring of the surrounding mountains.
 After Uri, we passed the ruined temple of Brankutri, similar to the other temples of Kashmir dating back to the Indian Middle Ages.
 About noon we drove through the small town of Baramulla.
 The day was beautifully clear and we obtained a fine view of the Nanga Parbat, towering to a height of 26,900 feet.

 For the few miles outside of the city of Srinagar, there runs one of the most beautiful drives in the world, bordered with rows of high poplars.
 All around lies the famous Kashmir Valley, engirded by lofty snowy mountains.

-About three o'clock in the afternoon we drove into the native city of Srinagar, and were at once assailed by a motley crowd of Kashmiris, yelling and crying, abusing each other, offering goods: Kashmiri products, houseboats, shikaras, and other attractions of Kashmir.
+About three o'clock in the afternoon we drove into the native city of Srinagar, and were at once assailed by a motley crowd of Kashmiris, yelling and crying, abusing each other, offering goods: Kashmiri products, houseboats, *shikaras*, and other attractions of Kashmir.
 It was a sad sight.

 We established our headquarters at the Nedou Hotel and at once began our preparation for the journey to Ladak and the desert lands of Chinese Turkestan, lying beyond the lofty passes of the Karakorum

 **5 KASHMIR-LADAK**

 and Sanju.
-A difficult and long mountain journey necessitates protracted preparations and every detail must be thoroughly checked personally; a journey such as that from Kashmir to Chinese Turkestan over die highest mountain route in the world, requires unusual forethought and careful consideration.
+A difficult and long mountain journey necessitates protracted preparations and every detail must be thoroughly checked personally; a journey such as that from Kashmir to Chinese Turkestan over the highest mountain route in the world, requires unusual forethought and careful consideration.
 Srinagar is the last place where such preparations can be made and food supplies obtained.
 The Kashmiri artisans are famed for their work and, if supervised, turn out serviceable equipment.
 There are a number of native firms in the city which produce excellent winter outfits and camping furniture.
 Naturally, the traveler must keep a watchful eye on the execution of his order.
-All the expedition supplies had to be packed in yaghtans or wooden boxes covered with leather.
+All the expedition supplies had to be packed in *yaghtans* or wooden boxes covered with leather.
 Tin or iron boxes are of no use in mountain travel, for they easily break.

 The winter outfit for the cold weather on the mountain passes and the winter in Chinese Turkestan consisted of fur coats lined with *pashmina*, Gilgit fur boots, fur caps, fur socks, and fur sleeping bags.
 We also ordered several tents of waterproof Willesden canvas with warm pattoo lining.
 These tents had to be specially constructed to withstand the rough traveling and the mountain gales.
 They consisted of two flies, the outer fly reaching the ground to prevent the strong wind of the higher uplands from penetrating beneath and lifting the tent.
 The tent poles were of thick bamboo with strong metal joints, and the tent pegs of galvanized iron.